 "When it's somebody that's in your family, who may have been able to prevent it and didn't, then that's disturbing," he said.

-Some did leave, but Williams stayed behind.
+Some of the members left town, but Williams stayed behind.
 When the police got a tip that he was planning an NAACP meeting at his home, a group of men led by police officer Tip Hunter went to his residence, said they needed to question him outside and then took him away.
 Williams' body was found three days later in the nearby Hatchie River.

 No autopsy was performed.
 A coroner's jury ruled the body was "decomposed so badly we could not make thorough examination" and that the cause of death was believed to be by "foul means by persons unknown."